Best Hotels by Chateau Villandry in France

 Where to Stay by Chateau Villandry

-Chateau du Gerfaut ($179+/night) = Romantic “Castle in the Forest” ~ Located 6 Miles South of Villandry: They call themselves a “Bed & Breakfast in a Castle,” which I love.
-It implies friendlier, more personal service ~ but, with the grander ambiance of a castle.
+Chateau du Gerfaut ($$) = Romantic “Castle in the Forest” ~ 6 Miles South of Villandry: They call themselves a “Bed & Breakfast in a Castle,” which I love.
+It implies more personal service ~ but, with the grand ambiance of a castle.
 And with rooms often priced under $200/night, this is happily budget-friendly!
 If you’re lucky, while sipping wine on the terrace, you just might meet the “Lady of the Chateau,” who can regale you with stories of the chateau’s history…

 Photos of Chateau de Beauvois

-**Chateau de Beauvois ($158+/night) = 4-Star Castle Stay with Gourmet Restaurant ~ 11 Miles North of Villandry: Once upon a time…this was King Louis XIII’s favorite hunting destination: & to be honest, I can see why!
-Their gourmet restaurant is named for him, & he certainly would’ve appreciated the 50,000 wine bottles housed in their elaborate underground cellars.
-From fine dining to 15th-century Renaissance towers, a Cigar Lounge, heated outdoor pool, basketball & tennis courts: you’ll feel like modern-day royalty staying here…at a very fair price.
+**Chateau de Beauvois ($$) = 4-Star Castle with Gourmet Restaurant ~ 11 Miles North of Villandry: Once upon a time…this was King Louis XIII’s favorite hunting destination: & I can see why!
+Their gourmet restaurant is named after him, & he would have appreciated the 50,000 wine bottles housed in their underground cellars.
+From fine dining to Renaissance towers, a Cigar Lounge, heated outdoor pool, basketball & tennis courts: you’ll feel like modern-day royalty here.

 “We had a magical experience at Chateau de Beauvois.
-The people are so nice & the whole setup: the room, restaurant ~ everything was perfect.
-It’s a real escape from the every day normality.
-We will definitely come back!
-And we traveled with under 2-year old baby, he also loved it.”
+The people are so nice & the whole setup ~ everything was perfect.
+It’s a real escape from every day life.
+We will definitely come back!”

 – Stefani Andreeva